Absolute Steel structures are designed to be anchored to a concrete footing or slab, or directly to the earth.

 Concrete Slab Mounting

-You should lay your slab the same width as your building, and 2″ longer.
+Your slab is to be the same width as your building, and 2″ longer.
 For example, if you have purchased a 20′ wide by 40′ long building, your slab should be 20′ wide by 40′ 2″ long.

 Your floor should be a minimum of 4” thick.
 The concrete’s strength should be a minimum of 2500 psi, with fiber mesh reinforcement added at the batch plant OR #3 rebar on 24” centers.